-- [Marie Osborn] Wow, that's a powerful word.
-Ownership.
+Wow, that's a powerful word, "ownership."
 Thanks for bringing that in.
-I'd like to end on that note because I think you said it really nicely.
-I really want to thank you all for attending today's session, making the time to in your day.
-We talked about fitting things in, so I'm really glad that you came today.
-I know it's not easy, especially when you have children in school and different things going on and work of course.
-I'm gonna send out that handout to you that lists a wide variety of the resources - way more than we even talk about today that are DoD-wide and service-specific.
-Take a chance and look at that.
+And I'd like to end on that note because I think you said it really nicely.
+I really wanna thank you all for attending today's session, making the time to, in your day, we talked about fitting things in.
+So I'm really glad that you came today.
+I know it's not easy, especially when you have children in school and different things going on in work, of course.
+I'm gonna send out that handout to you that lists a wide variety of the resources, way more than we even talked about today, that are DOD-wide and service specific.
+So I'd take a chance and look at that.
 Maybe something will work for you.

-The next session, REACH-S Session 2, focuses on military members' barriers to care.
-So what are your spouses going through?
-What are barriers for them?
-And they're a little bit different actually.
-And then also we'll review some suicide prevention strategies in that session, so I really hope that you make the time to sit in on that one as well.
+In the next session, REACH-S Session Two, focuses on military members' barriers to care.
+So what are your spouses going through, what are barriers for them?
+And they're a little bit different, actually.
+And then also, we'll review some suicide prevention strategies in that session.
+So I really hope that you make the time to sit in on that one as well.
 Again, thanks for attending, thanks for sharing your thoughts and experiences.
-I hope we made some good connections today and that we learned from each other a little bit.
-I'm going to stick around if you have any questions for me after, but otherwise have a great day.
+Hope we made some good connections today and that we learned from each other a little bit.
+I'm gonna stick around if you have any questions for me after, but otherwise, have a great day.
 Thank you.